myscale/MyScaleDB/README.md

 ## What is MyScaleDB?

-MyScaleDB is an open-source cloud-native SQL vector database optimized for AI applications and solutions, built on the open-source **ClickHouse** database, allowing us to effectively manage massive volumes of data for the development of robust and scalable AI applications.
-Some of the most significant benefits of using MyScaleDB include:
+MyScaleDB is the SQL vector database that enables developers to build production-ready and scalable AI applications using familiar SQL.
+It is built on top of **ClickHouse** and optimized for AI applications and solutions, allowing developers to effectively manage and process massive volumes of data.

+Key benefits of using MyScaleDB include:

 * **Fully SQL-Compatible**
   * Fast, powerful, and efficient vector search, filtered search, and SQL-vector join queries.
   * Use SQL with vector-related functions to interact with MyScaleDB.
 No need to learn complex new tools or frameworks – stick with what you know and love.
 * **Production-Ready for AI applications**
   * A unified and time-tested platform to manage and process structured data, text, vector, JSON, geospatial, time-series data, and more.
+See [supported data types and functions](https://myscale.com/docs/en/functions/)
   * Improved RAG accuracy by combining vectors with rich metadata and performing high-precision, high-efficiency filtered search at any ratio[^1].
 * **Unmatched performance and scalability**
   * MyScaleDB leverages cutting-edge OLAP database architecture and advanced vector algorithms for lightning-fast vector operations.